From Landau two-fluid model to de Sitter Universe: Planck constants and dimensionless physics

 \subsection{Dimensionful metric and dimensionless interval}

 In the tetrad gravity, the metric field is the bilinear combination of the tetrad fields:

 and thus in this scenario of quantum gravity the metric is the fermionic quartet.
-In principle the signature can be also the dynamical variable $O_{ab}$,\cite{BondarenkoZubkov2022,Bondarenko2022} and $\eta_{ab}$ may also emerge as the vacuum expectation value of the corresponding symmetry breaking phase transition, $\eta_{ab}=<O_{ab}>$.
+In principle, the signature of $\eta_{ab}$ can also come from the dynamical variable $O_{ab}$,\cite{BondarenkoZubkov2022,Bondarenko2022} if $\eta_{ab}$ emerges as the vacuum expectation value of the corresponding symmetry breaking phase transition, $\eta_{ab}=<O_{ab}>$.

 Ii is important that in this quantum gravity, the fermionic fields $\Psi$ are dimensionless\cite{VladimirovDiakonov2012} (we denote this as $[\Psi]=[1]$, i.e. $\Psi$ has the same zero dimension as numbers).
 Thus the tetrads in Eq.(\ref{TetradsFermions}) have the dimensions of the inverse time and inverse length, $[e^a_0]=1/[t]$ and $[e^a_i]=1/[L]$, while the metric elements in Eq.(\ref{DimMetric}) have dimensions $1/[t]^2$, $1/[L]^2$ and $1/[t][L]$.
 Due to such dimensions of tetrads and metric, the interval is dimensionless: